Daintree Walking Tracks

 This walking trail is a short stroll of around 700m from the dirt road 5 klms north of Cape Tribulation.
 A rough track leads to mangroves at the mouth of the creek, and a rocky beach that is great for exploring, and offers spectacular views of Cape Tribulation.
 Warning Warning do not swim here unless you want to end up on a crocodile menu.
 Crocodiles sometimes come up the creek to rid themselves of pests and to see what they can find to eat.

-From the dirt road an 8oom walk upstream on the track beyond the gate leads to a safer swimming hole.
+From the dirt road an 800m walk upstream on the track beyond the gate leads to a safer swimming hole.
+Enjoy a small group day trip including a swim at Emmagen Creek with expert local guides - see more info.

 Cape Tribulation to Emmagen Creek walking trail